-My aunt considered that for a while and, from that point forward, was all supportive helpfulness.
-The contact information she gave me (in those years before email and facebook) eventually yielded a response – in English – from a pair of female cousins almost exactly my age.
+My aunt considered that for a while finally admitting that I was right.
+From that point forward, she was all supportive helpfulness.
+The contact information she gave me (in those years before email and Facebook) eventually yielded a response – in English – from a pair of female cousins almost exactly my age.

 So I left my group behind in Copenhagen and boarded the hydrofoil for Malmo to meet my Swedish cousins.
 That visit was a whirlwind of meals with what seemed like a multitude of relatives of all ages, including an elderly aunt who gave me a wedding picture from my grandfather’s wedding.
 It also included time spent with just the two girls my own age – girls with lives that were both similar and vastly different from my own.
 Had my grandfather never left, I would have grown up with these girls and their lives might be mine as well.

 Besides meeting family, I got to see the landscape and architecture associated with his life here, including a house he lived in while growing up.
 I wandered through the same fields where he worked, in a place little changed from when he had been there 60 years before.

 I felt an almost physical connection to this land, not a sensation I was expecting.